jonathansick/emcee/README.md

 ##INTRODUCTION

-MarkovPy is an extensible, pure-Python implementation of Markov chain Monte Carlo (MCMC) curve fitting.
+PyEST is an extensible, pure-Python implementation of Markov chain Monte Carlo (MCMC) curve fitting.
 The calling syntax is designed to be like scipy.optimize so that it can (almost) be a drop in replacement.